peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 <b>Deprecated.</b> Use EFloat from PeterO.Numbers/com.upokecenter.numbers.

 Creates a binary float from a text string that represents a number.
-Note that if the string contains a negative exponent, the resulting value might not be exact, in which case the resulting binary float will be an approximation of this decimal number's value.
-(NOTE: This documentation previously said the binary float will contain enough precision to accurately convert it to a 32-bit or 64-bit floating point number.
-Due to double rounding, this will generally not be the case for certain numbers converted from decimal to ExtendedFloat via this method and in turn converted to `double` or `float` .)The format of the string generally consists of:
+Note hat if the string contains a negative exponent, the resulting value might ot be exact, in which case the resulting binary float will be an pproximation of this decimal number's value.
+(NOTE: This documentation reviously said the binary float will contain enough precision to ccurately convert it to a 32-bit or 64-bit floating point number.
+Due to ouble rounding, this will generally not be the case for certain numbers onverted from decimal to ExtendedFloat via this method and in turn onverted to `double` or `float` .)The format of the string generally consists of:

- * An optional plus sign ("+" , U+002B) or minus sign ("-", U+002D) (if '-' , the value is negative.)
+ * An optional plus sign ("+" , U+002B) or minus sign ("-", U+002D) (if -' , the value is negative.)

- * One or more digits, with a single optional decimal point after the first digit and before the last digit.
+ * One or more digits, with a single optional decimal point after the irst digit and before the last digit.

- * Optionally, "E+"/"e+" (positive exponent) or "E-"/"e-" (negative exponent) plus one or more digits specifying the exponent.
+ * Optionally, "E+"/"e+" (positive exponent) or "E-"/"e-" (negative xponent) plus one or more digits specifying the exponent.

-The string can also be "-INF", "-Infinity", "Infinity", "INF", quiet NaN ("NaN") followed by any number of digits, or signaling NaN ("sNaN") followed by any number of digits, all in any combination of upper and lower case.
+The string can also be "-INF", "-Infinity", "Infinity", "INF", quiet aN ("NaN") followed by any number of digits, or signaling NaN ("sNaN") ollowed by any number of digits, all in any combination of upper and ower case.

-All characters mentioned above are the corresponding characters in the Basic Latin range.
-In particular, the digits must be the basic digits 0 to 9 (U+0030 to U+0039).
-The string is not allowed to contain white space characters, including spaces.
+All characters mentioned above are the corresponding characters in the asic Latin range.
+In particular, the digits must be the basic digits 0 o 9 (U+0030 to U+0039).
+The string is not allowed to contain white pace characters, including spaces.

 <b>Parameters:</b>